Sheldon High School (Iowa)

 Sheldon High School is a rural public high school in Sheldon, Iowa, serving students of the Sheldon Community School District in grades 9-12.
 The school mascot is the Orab, a portmanteau of the school colors, orange and black.
 Athletic competitions have taken place in the Siouxland Conference since 2009, when the school moved from the Lakes Conference.

+Nick Miller has been principal of Sheldon High School since February 8, 2023.
+During his second year, Miller proposed a new cell phone usage policy to the school board, which would see students place their phones in magnetic locking pouches during the school day, a step up from the previous policy, which saw students place their phones in caddies during class periods.
+The policy was set to start in mid-October, starting a few weeks later due to delays in funding.
+This policy has seen mixed results from study body and parents, with some parents feeling their children's rights are being infringed upon.

 Athletics

 The Orabs are members of the Siouxland Conference, and participate in the following sports: